tianyue58/tp/docs/DeveloperGuide.md

     Use case ends.

-**Use case: List upcoming deadlines**
+**Use case 5: List all applications**

 **MSS**

-1. User requests to list upcoming deadlines.
-2. InternSHIP shows a list of application entries whose deadlines are upcoming.

-    Use case ends.

-**Extensions**

-* 1a.
-The list is initially empty.

-  Use case ends.

-* 1b.
-The user fails to enter the correct format.

-    * 1b1.
-InternSHIP shows an error message.

-      Use case resumes at step 1.

-**Use case: List all applications**

-**MSS**

 1. User requests to list all internship applications.
-2. InternSHIP displays the full list of application entries.
+2. InternSHIP displays the full list of application entries, and the success message.

     Use case ends.

 **Extensions**

-* 1a.
-The list is initially empty.
+* 2a.
+The list is empty.

   Use case ends.

-**Use case: Sort applications by a specific field**
+**Use case 6: Sort applications by a specific field**

 **MSS**

 1. User requests to sort the application list by a field.
-2. InternSHIP shows the application list in sorted order.
+2. InternSHIP shows the application list, sorted by the specified field, and displays a success message.

     Use case ends.

 **Extensions**

 * 1a.
-The list is initially empty.
+The list is empty.

     Use case ends.
+There is nothing to sort.

 * 1b.
-The user fails to enter the correct format or valid argument.
+The user fails to enter the correct format for the command or inputs an unsupported field to sort by.

     * 1b1.
 InternSHIP shows an error message.

       Use case resumes at step 1.

-####Others
+#### Others

-**Use case: Delete an application entry**
+**Use case 7: Delete an application entry**

 **MSS**

+1. User requests to list all entries.
+2. InternSHIP shows a list of application entries.
-1. User requests to delete an application entry at a specific index.
+3. User requests to delete an application entry at a specific index.
-2. InternSHIP removes the application entry at the specified index, displays a success message, and shows the application list with that application being removed.
+4. InternSHIP removes the application entry at the specified index, displays a success message, and shows the application list with that application being removed.

    Use case ends.

 **Extensions**

 * 1a.
-The list is initially empty.
+The list is empty.

   Use case ends.